hara-y-u/emacs-pow/README.md

 After restart emacs (or after execute expressions), execute `M-x list-packages` and install `pow`.

-Below code snippet on your init file helps you to install `pow` automatically when its not installed.
+Below code snippet on your init file helps you to install `emacs-pow` automatically when its not installed.

 ```cl
 (unless (package-installed-p 'pow)